Channel Tagging System

 Different deployment channels have distinct requirements:

-* **Async** channels (email, API) have relaxed latency requirements
+* **Async** channels (email, API) have relaxed latency requirements and the largest capability surface.

 The channel tagging system helps you configure services appropriately and validates configurations before sync.